jstnrme77/scalerrs-portal/progress.md

 - Improved spacing and layout of UI elements for better visual hierarchy
 - Updated notification icons to use exclamation points in circles for better visibility
 - Reorganized navigation elements to improve usability and information architecture
+- Created a specialized layout component for the Get Started page that removes the TopNavBar space